Taco Rice Skillet

 But sometimes I want to change things up from the usual Tex Mex dishes.
 We love Cheesy Chicken Enchiladas Skillet because it allows everyone to customize the way they enjoy their meal.
 But when I am short on time, I just want to make one meal in one pan.

-Plus it is naturally gluten free without needing any special ingredients.
+• Perfect for mixed diet families.
+This is a naturally gluten free rice recipe without needing any special ingredients, so gluten free folks and gluten eaters can dig in together.
 There is no taco seasoning packet, which can sometimes be a source of hidden gluten.
 But it is still plenty flavorful with a mix of southwestern spices you’ll find in your spice cabinet.
-And it is made with rice, a gluten free grain.
-Let’s talk about that rice.

 taco skillet in a pan and two bowls of it topped with sour cream, tomatoes, avocado, and green onions